Lary Schulhof: Indiana University

 probation of I.U. for football recruiting violations.
+At Indiana, where he pledged Sigma Alpha Epsilon Fraternity, Schulhof received varsity letters in 1964, 1963, and 1962, and co-captained the swim team in the 1963-64 season.

-He was a two time national butterfly AAU champion and won eight international butterfly championships in Japan and Europe including East Germany between 1962 and 1964.
+He was twice a national butterfly AAU champion and won eight international butterfly championships in Japan and Europe including East Germany between 1962 and 1964.

+Schulhof won the 100-yard butterfly in a time of 59.6 at the Midwest Swimming and Diving Championships in August, 1964.

+1964 Tokyo Olympics

-Schulhof represented the United States at the 1964 Summer Olympics in Tokyo, Japan.
+Schulhof represented the United States at the 1964 Summer Olympics in Tokyo, Japan where he was managed and trained by U.S. Olympic Head Coach James Counsilman, his former college coach.
 He swam for the gold medal-winning U.S. team in the preliminary heats of the men's 4×100-meter freestyle relay.
 Under the 1964 Olympic swimming rules, however, he did not receive a medal because he did not compete in the event final.
 He was inducted into the Indiana University Athletic Hall of Fame in 2012.

+World relay record

+Schulhof was part of a world record breaking 4x100-meter men's relay team on August 20, 1961 in Los Angeles California.

+Honors

+Schulhof became a member of the Indiana University Hall of Fame in 2012, and received the Gimball Award in 1964.

+Career

-He went on to become a practicing Neurological Surgeon in Asheville N.C. from 1975 until his retirement in 2009.
+He attended the Indiana University School of Medicine and completed a neurosurgery residence while in attendance at Indiana Medical.
+He pursued post-graduate studies in pediatric neurosurgery at Riley's Children's hospital, and continued to study micro-surgery in Gainesville, Florida, and Zurich, Switzerland.
+He went on to become a practicing Neurological Surgeon in Asheville N.C. from 1975 until his retirement in 2009, primarily performing back surgery.